Sam-programs/cmdline-hl.nvim/README.md

             input_hl = "Title",
             -- used to highlight the range in the command e.g. '<,>' in '<,>'s range_hl = "FloatBorder",
-            ghost_text = false,
+            ghost_text = true,
-            -- a function that returns the ghost text to display on the cursor -- by default shows ghost text for the next history match, you can complete it by pressing <up>
-            -- WARNING: ghost_text_provider isn't called in a safe context use custom ones from plugins like nvim-cmp might result in crashes
-            -- calling it in a safe context results in the command-line being really slow to update ghost_text_provider = require('cmdline-hl').calculate_ghost_text
+            -- a function that returns the ghost text to display on the cursor -- WARNING: ghost_text_provider isn't called in a safe context use custom ones from plugins like nvim-cmp might result in crashes, -- calling it in a safe context results in the command-line being really slow to update -- if you plan on writing one make sure to have a mapping that writes to a file so that you are able to delete the function when it breaks
+            -- or you can open a feature request if the below functions aren't sufficient -- you can use this to make the ghost text show the item that would be completed by pressing <up> or the next history match like zsh-autosuggest ghost_text_provider = require('cmdline-hl').history_ghost_text
+            -- this wildmenu function here should work fine with cmp (i think), it works fine with the default completion -- ghost_text_provider = require('cmdline-hl').wildmenu_ghost_text
             -- highlight used for rendering ghost text ghost_text_hl = 'Comment',
             inline_ghost_text = false,
-        }
+        })
+        end
     }
 }
 ```